aragozin/jvm-tools/README.md

 Similar to `jps` from JDK.

-- plus could display specific system properties of process in output
+- plus can display specific system properties of process in output
-- plus could display values of specific -XX for HotSpot JVM processes
+- plus can display values of specific -XX for HotSpot JVM processes
-- plus could filter process java processes by their system properties
+- plus can filter process java processes by their system properties

 [More details][jps]